Outcome-Grounded Advantage Reshaping for Fine-Grained Credit Assignment in Mathematical Reasoning: Method

 \subsection{Bi-Level Advantage Reshaping}

+While the attribution scores $I_t$ identify pivotal tokens, directly applying them as raw weights can destabilize the training process due to uncontrolled variance in update scales.
 To concentrate credit on important positions without changing GRPO's overall update scale, we reallocate $A_{\text{seq}}$ across tokens by suppressing low-importance tokens and boosting high-importance ones, followed by a sum-preserving renormalization.
 The token-level advantages are reshaped using the normalized importance $\hat{I}_t$.
 Specifically, we modulate the sequence advantage by a bi-level gating function:

 where $\tilde{\omega}_t$ suppresses low-importance tokens and boosts high-importance tokens.
-Given a threshold $\tau$ (e.g., the 70th percentile within a sequence), we define
+Given a threshold $\tau$ (e.g., the 70th percentile in a sequence), we define

 with boosting coefficient $\beta \ge 0$ and smoothing constant $\epsilon$.
 This function is continuous at $\hat{I}_t=\tau$ with $\omega(\tau)=1$.
 To avoid changing the overall update scale, we apply sum-preserving renormalization: